Megyn Kelly's epic clash with Newt Gingrich

 Tuesday's already tough segment turned fiery when Kelly raised the possibility -- stated as a question, not a fact -- that Trump could be a "sexual predator."

-Gingrich objected to this.
+Gingrich, who when he was Speaker of the House led the impeachment of Bill Clinton on charges related to his relationship with Monica Lewinsky, objected to this.
 He tried to turn the conversation around by invoking allegations against Bill Clinton: "I just want to hear you use the words.
 I want to hear the words 'Bill Clinton sexual predator.'
 I dare you.
 Say 'Bill Clinton, sexual predator.'"

 Kelly did not take his bait.